 One Thing is Needful

-One Thing is Needful is about my experience of focusing more on Jesus Christ.
+What do you want?
+What do you need?
+One Thing is Needful is about my experience of wanting less and focusing more on what I need: following Jesus Christ.
 By changing my priorities, I have been able to find joy in what I have instead of always wanting more.
-Each chapter contains a biblical account, such as the stories of Mary and Martha, the ten lepers, and Noah, or the parables of Jesus Christ.
+Each chapter contains a retelling of a biblical account, such as the stories of Mary and Martha, the ten lepers, and Noah, or the parables of Jesus Christ.
 In my discussion of different ideas, I tell many of my own personal experiences through the journeys of overwhelming motherhood, confusing mental health issues, unexpected moves to remote locations, and the relationships I have built with my family and friends.

 Failure and the Joy of a Simple Life

+How do you succeed?
+How do you fail?
 I always had big dreams and lofty goals, encouraged by straight A’s and positive comments from teachers.
 But after I graduated from school, I was thrown into the real world and faced rejection as I discovered that my dreams were incompatible with reality.
-As I became a stay-at-home mother and started recognizing the worth of my mother, my grandmothers, and my friends, I discovered that my apparent failures were really a way for me to find success by living a simple life, without fanfare.
+As I became a stay-at-home mother and started recognizing the worth of my mother, my grandmothers, and my friends, I discovered that my apparent failures were really a way for me to find success by living a simple life.

 Teleporting, Invisibility, and Other Marital Problems